Cassian25/React-Tableau-UI-For-Visualization/README.md

 2. **Choose Aggregation Functions**: Select the aggregation functions you want to apply to your data from the available options.

-3. **Create Charts and Tables**: Drag and drop headers into the designated area to create dynamic and interactive charts or tables with the dragged headers' data.
+3. **Create Charts and Tables**: Drag and drop headers from the sidebar into the designated container area to create dynamic and interactive charts or tables with the dragged headers' data.
 Customize the chart types and view real-time updates as you manipulate your data.

 4. **Apply Filters**: Use the filtering options to narrow down your data and focus on specific subsets.